AhmedElaidy/Movies-Project/README.md

 ## The Functionalities:
 <hr>
 - Movies-App project is a react project that has a lot of functions. <br>
-- it also have a lot of pages that made with react router. <br>
+- it also has a lot of pages that made with react router. <br>
 <hr>